Sea-Snell/AttentionDynamics/README.md

 	--test_set_size - maximum number of datapoints to run validation on [default = 4000]
 	--lr - learning rate for Adam Optimizer [default = 0.0002]

+Run ```python logistic_beta.py``` to train a baseline logistic regression model.
+This will output the learned beta to a pickle file in the ```outputs/``` directory.

+Arguments:

+	--dataset - name of which dataset to train on [required, one of "IMDB", "Furd", "AG_News", "Newsgroups", "Yelp", "Amzn", "SNS"]
+	--test_set_size - maximum number of datapoints to run validation on [default = 4000]

 Lastly run ```python collect_classification_stats.py``` to synthesize the correlation metrics that we report in our paper.
 This will produce a pickle file containing a dictionary of all the results.

 Arguments: